December 5, 2020 | 8:00 am - 4:00 pm

 The College of Commissioner Science is a day of training for commissioners from Commissioner Basic Training through advanced learning experiences in unit service.
 The objectives are to help commissioners expand their skills and unit service philosophy.
 The goal of this experience is to promote the increased effectiveness of the individual commissioner.

 This ongoing training opportunity will benefit new commissioners and experienced unit commissioners.
-You do not have to be a registered commissioner to attend.
+Participants do not have to be a commissioner.
 Any adult leader that is interested in the numerous resources available in the Scouting movement is also invited to attend.

 The registration fee is $25 and includes lunch.
-The deadline to register to have a print of your session schedule is November 27, 2017.
+The deadline to register to have a print copy of your session schedule is November 28, 2018.

 Degrees and Learning Opportunities